LLB First Years

 Finding a Training Contract

-With only around 4,500 training contracts available each year, finding a training contract can be tough.
-Don’t get your knickers in a twist; we’re here to support you all the way.
+With only around 6,000 training contracts available each year, finding a training contract can be tough.
+Don’t worry, though!
+We’re here to support you all the way.
 You can start by checking out the advice below.